zznate/java-client/priming-ps.md

 Cassandra.
 So if you do not prime before your application prepares the statement Scassandra can only guess what the types are, and it defaults them all to varchar.

+You build priming requests with the PrimingRequestBuilder.
+The builder takes the following:

+* **Query** - The only mandatory property e.g "select * from person where name = ?"
+* **Consistency** - Defaults to all consistencies.
+Can override to ONE, TWO, LOCAL_QUORUM etc
+* **Result** - Defaults to Success.
+Other values are Read timeout exception, Write timeout exception and Unavailable exception
+* **ColumnTypes** - All columns default to Varchar.
+You'll need to override this.
+* **VariableTypes** - This is the type of each of the? in the prepared statement.
+All variable types default to Varchar.
+You'll need to override this.

 #### Priming variable types, without any rows

 This primes a prepared statement with two variables, where the first is a varchar and the second is an int.
 You specify